joinpursuit/Pursuit-Core-Web/react_2/deployment/README.old.md

 Type `heroku config` to see your unique database URL.
 This `DATABASE_URL` will be used by `pg-promise` to connect to your database in Heroku, other than that you are not going to do anything directly with it just see that it exists.

 #### Seed your Database on Heroku
 First, we have to edit our `.sql` file very slightly.
 No longer are we `DROP DATABASE`-ing, nor do we have to `CREATE` one or `\c` into our Database, because we will already be accessing a database we created in Heroku.

-Instead make sure to comment out or remove those lines and instead place `DROP TABLE IF exists` statements.
+Instead make sure to comment out or remove those lines and place `DROP TABLE IF exists` statements.

 ```sql
 -- DROP DATABASE IF EXISTS my_database_name;